We enjoy hosting volunteers here and sharing this way of life.

 All of the people who have been part of the project as it has developed have been volunteers – some for shorter periods, and some for as long as a couple of years all the way up to Barbara who has been here since the start!
 The land is owned by a cultural association called ‘White Stone’.
 The mission of the cultural and social association is to promote alternative lifestyles that seek to discover wholeness, healing, and good health – in and within our local community.
 Our motto is Collaborate, Create and Transform.

-Currently there are four adults and a toddler living permanently.
 Our aims are to continue to develop our sustainable income streams for both us as individuals, and the project as a whole to be sustainable for another ten plus years!

 What kinds of activities happen at the Mount of Oaks?